MawOfTheVoid/Pylette/README.md

 <img src="Example/bold_bad_palette.png" width=250>

-But this isnt exactly the original palette and you want to edit it.
+But this isn't exactly the original palette and you want to edit it.
 First thing you could try is editing the import settings and resetting the file.

 <img src="Example/settings_window.png" height=400>